Strict Liability

 A Strict Liability Claim Usually Requires the Assistance of a Skilled Dallas Personal Injury Lawyer

 It’s not all that easy to prove a personal injury claim that allows liability, even for a faultless defendant.
-If you believe you may have a case, it’s likely in your best interest to set up a free consultation with an experienced Dallas personal injury attorney from Jay Murray Personal Injury Lawyers at (214) 855-1420 and learn about your legal options.
+If you believe you may have a case, it’s likely in your best interest to set up a free consultation with an experienced Dallas personal injury attorney from Jay Murray Car Accident and Truck Accident Lawyers at (214) 855-1420 and learn about your legal options.